|Nutrition Facts (per serving)|

 Combine the water, salt, and sugar in a large bowl.
 Stir to dissolve.

 Add the remaining ingredients, along with the ice, and stir so that the liquid is fully chilled.

-Pour the brine into a heavy gallon zipper bag, then add the fish, squeeze excess air out of the bag and seal it.
+Pour the brine into a heavy gallon zipper bag.
+Add the fish, squeeze excess air out of the bag and seal it.
 You can use another type of container as long as it has a lid.

 Refrigerate overnight, and take it out of the fridge about half an hour before you're ready to cook the fish.
 Rinse with cold water and proceed with your recipe as directed.